iAmiAdam/sample_app/README.md

 * Using annotate to make my life easier
 * Basic format validation and testing of the validation
 * Uniqueness validation and testing thereof
+* Using full REST routes
+* Using Factories in rspec tests